Are face coverings mandatory in shops?

 How to stay safe in shops

 The government has issued guidance to shops in England on how to keep staff and customers safe now that lockdown has relaxed.
-You will find that shops you visit have put in place the following changes:
+You may find that shops you visit have put in place the following changes:

 - Limiting the number of customers who can enter at one time